google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

 However, we can still improve perceived performance.
 When chapter one arrives we should add it to the page.
 This lets the user start reading before the rest of the chapters have arrived.
-When chapter three arrives, we wouldn't add it to the page because the user may not realise chapter two is missing.
+When chapter three arrives, we wouldn't add it to the page because the user may not realize chapter two is missing.
 When chapter two arrives, we can add chapters two and three, etc etc.

 To do this, we fetch JSON for all our chapters at the same time, then create a